panva/node-oidc-provider/docs/configuration.md

 ### cookies

-Options for the [cookie module][module-cookies] used by the OP to keep track of various User-Agent states.
+Options for the [cookie module](https://github.com/pillarjs/cookies#cookiesset-name--value---options--) used by the OP to keep track of various User-Agent states.

 _**affects**_: User-Agent sessions, passing of authorization details to interaction